 “Take care of all your memories, for you cannot relive them.” ~ Bob Dylan

-I don’t know about y’all, but I hate “stuff”!!
+That being said, I don’t know about y’all, but I hate “stuff”!!
 I will never understand the mentality of someone who keeps or hoards everything.
 When it comes to “stuff”, I have zero attachment.
 I will never understand why we feel like we need to hang onto cards!
-Do we think that in twenty years we are going to be living life and think “oh lets go into the Wayback Machine and look at all of the birthday cards I have collected over the years”?
+Not just a few special cards from that special someone, like ALL of the cards ever received from every birthday, anniversary or other milestone.
+Do we think that in twenty years we are going to be living life and think “oh let’s go into the Wayback Machine and look at all of the birthday cards I have collected over the years”?
 I think it’s safe to say that we are never, for no reason at all, going to pull out the stack of greeting cards that we have been collecting, and yet, so many of us save them!
 And not only do we save them for ourselves, but we save them for our children and then the cycle continues!!
 Now, I’m not saying that I don’t have any special cards that I have been given by my hubby or handmade cards from my kiddo…because I do!
 But, it’s not just cards, we hang on to books we will only read once, clothes that we no longer wear, kitchen gadgets we haven’t used in years (but maybe I might want to make a sno-cone again someday), gadgets that no longer work, and the list goes on and on!
 The other thing I struggle with are those family “heirlooms”, like Uncle Johnny’s favorite old clock.
 I hope this doesn’t sound cruel, but it genuinely stresses me out when someone gives me something because it belonged to a loved one!!
 I do have a few items that belonged to my grandparents that are useful and being used in my home, like a rocking chair and a quilt.
 What I’m talking about are the things that you can’t use, or the tchotchke’s that just end up sitting around collecting dust.
 My memories of my loved ones aren’t tied to objects, so it may seem heartless that I don’t want to hang onto things “just because”, but it definitely eliminates clutter…which makes my soul happy!
-As the old saying goes, “a place for everything, everything in its place”!!